Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/docs/option_2/README.md

     ```sh
     git update-index --assume-unchanged $(git ls-files | grep "item-config.json" | tr '\n' ' ')
     ```
+> Note: this approach will also work if no Fabric assets are present on your branch, but you will still need a folder for storing Fabric items definitions later.

 **Step 1.
 Create/Update Fabric workspace and create Fabric items from local branch**